bombasticSlacks/Aspirant/Game/Academic.md

 You can also attempt to bring someone who has died from an injury back to life.
 This is an [Application](Core/Intelligence#Application) [Fixed Difficulty](Core/Skills#Fixed%20Difficulty) (-3), and anyone [Aiding](Core/Skills#Aid%20and%20Hindrance) you must also have Playing God.
 It must be performed within 10 minutes of the injury occurring and is surgery.

 ### Trauma Doc
-If you successfully use a [Trauma Kit](Example-Gear#Trauma%20Kit) on someone, their [Injury Penalty](Core/Injury#Injury%20Penalty) goes away.
-You can also make a medical test to treat ongoing negatives that were caused by someone else's medical work.
+If you successfully use a [Trauma Kit](Example-Gear#Trauma%20Kit) on someone, their [Long Term Injury](Core/Effects#Long%20Term%20Injury) is removed.
+You can also attempt medical tests on someone who has already been treated.